KraftLauncher/kraft-launcher/docs/ARCHITECTURE.md

 * **Should not depend directly on data sources or source models from the [`data`](#data) layer**, even when no state is required.
 Instead, it should depend on a business logic-specific class (e.g., `AccountRepository`).
 This layer usually doesn't need to depend on the `data` layer.
 UI code should not be affected when an external API makes changes to its data structure.
 * **Prefers separating business logic from state management** to simplify testing and allow actions without triggering state changes when needed in the UI.
 Such logic belongs to the [`logic`](#logic) layer.
+* **Flutter blocs/cubits serve as View Models.**
+Which can be [confusing due to the name BLoC (Business Logic Components)](https://taej0127.medium.com/the-biggest-problem-of-bloc-is-the-name-bloc-1ba1522be5e2).
+These components typically [respond to input from the presentation layer (i.e., widgets) by emitting new states](https://bloclibrary.dev/architecture/#business-logic-layer).
+The blocs/cubits serve as [state holders](https://developer.android.com/topic/architecture#ui-layer) or controllers for widgets, [similar to how Android ViewModels are used](https://developer.android.com/topic/libraries/architecture/viewmodel).
+For more info, refer to the [the command pattern by Flutter docs](https://docs.flutter.dev/app-architecture/design-patterns/command).

 ### Dependencies